Curse of Ham: Latter Day Saint movement

 In 1835, Joseph Smith, the founder of the Latter Day Saint movement, published a work which was titled the Book of Abraham.
-It explicitly states that an Egyptian king who is referred to by the name of Pharaoh was a descendant of Ham and the Canaanites, whose children were described as elsewhere in scripture as having "a blackness c[o]me upon [them]," that Noah had cursed his lineage so they did not have the right to the priesthood, and that all Egyptians descended from him.
+It states that the Egyptian king, referred to by the name of Pharaoh, was a descendant of Ham and the Canaanites.
+Pharaoh ruled justly and was blessed with wisdom but was barred from receiving the priesthood as a result of the curse on Ham.
+According to the Book of Abraham, all Egyptians descended from the Canaanite lineage.
+In other books of scripture, the Canaanites are described as having "a blackness c[o]me upon [them]."

-It was later considered scripture by the Church of Jesus Christ of Latter-day Saints (LDS Church).
-This passage is the only one which is found in any Mormon scripture that bars a particular lineage of people from holding the priesthood, and, while nothing in the Book of Abraham explicitly states that Noah's curse was the same curse which is mentioned in the Bible or that the Egyptians were related to other black Africans, it later became the foundation of church policy with regard to the priesthood ban.
-The 2002 edition of the Doctrine and Covenants Student Manual points to Abraham 1:21–27 as the reason why black men were not given the priesthood until 1978.
+The Book of Abraham was later adopted as scripture by the Church of Jesus Christ of Latter-day Saints (LDS Church).
+This passage is the only one which is found in any Mormon scripture that bars a particular lineage of people from holding the priesthood, and while nothing in the Book of Abraham explicitly states that Noah's curse was the same curse which is mentioned in the Bible or that the Egyptians were related to other black Africans, some leaders later used the verses as justification for the church policy with regard to the priesthood ban.
+The 2002 edition of the Doctrine and Covenants Student Manual pointed to Abraham 1:21–27 as the reason why black men were not given the priesthood until 1978.

-In 1836, Smith taught that the curse of Ham came from God, and it stated that blacks were cursed with servitude.
+In 1836, Smith believed that the curse of Ham was the explanation for blacks' curse with servitude.
 He warned those who tried to interfere with slavery that God could do his own work.
-In 1835 Smith said God had told him, "it is not right that any man should be in bondage one to another".
-Smith started expressing more anti-slavery positions starting in 1842.
+In 1835 Smith said God had revealed to him that "it is not right that any man should be in bondage one to another".
+Smith began condemning slavery in the early 1840s.
 In 1844, when Smith ran for president of the United States in the wake of widespread opposition to Mormon settlement in Illinois, he advocated for the abolition of slavery by the year 1850.

 After Smith's 1844 death, Brigham Young became his most popular successor during the succession crisis.
 Young maintained that Black Africans were under the curse of Ham and he also maintained that those who tried to abolish slavery were going against the decrees of God, although the day would come when the curse would be nullified through the saving powers of Jesus Christ.
-In addition, based on his interpretation of the Book of Abraham, Young believed that, as a result of this curse, negroes were banned from the Mormon priesthood.
+In addition, based on his interpretation of the Book of Abraham, Young believed that, as a result of this curse, blacks were banned from holding the priesthood.

 In 1978, LDS Church president Spencer W. Kimball said that he received a revelation that extended the priesthood to all worthy male members of the church without regard to race or color.
 In 2013, the LDS Church denounced the curse of Ham explanation for the withholding of the priesthood from black Africans.